9:00 a.m. – 1:00 p.m., Monday – Friday

 - Snack time: Campers should bring their own clearly labeled snacks and water bottles daily.
 No use of Casa water fountains will be permitted.
 For any hands-on assistance, the instructor and/or counselor will wear gloves.

-- During Drop-off/Pick-up times, parents and/or guardians should remain in their vehicles.
+- Drop-off/Pick-up: Parents and/or guardians should remain in their vehicles.
 Carpool will be split between two locations.
 Cabaret and Lobby groups will be dropped off and picked up in the circle drive in front of the main building.
 Studio and Stage groups will be dropped off and picked up behind the theatre (by the stage door/in front of the studio space).

 - There will be NO play early or stay late options for any camp sessions to prevent mixing of groups and to reduce allow proper sanitization to take place.

 - Cleaning of the theatre and studios will take place daily, following the end of camp.